koor-tech/handbook.koor.tech/docs/handbook/company/brand-marketing.md

 ### Company letterhead

-Our company Letterhead can be accessed [here][130].
+Our company Letterhead can be accessed [here](https://docs.google.com/document/d/1MBJYZuGHofTMg9ml1Q1v1TaPvz6j2EnMJRnZNVVmAmI/edit?usp=sharing).
 This is read-only; make a copy to edit

 ### Logos

-We use the following logos at Koor Technologies, Inc..
-When using the logos, please keep space between the logo and other images or text.
+We use the following logos at Koor Technologies, Inc. When using the logos, please keep space between the logo and other images or text.
 Generally a good amount of separation space is the size of the Koor Technologies, Inc. 'house' away from the logo

 - Logo 1, The Koor Technologies, Inc. house:
 - Logo 2, The Koor Technologies, Inc. house with text, orange: